 Patients that elect to undergo ultrasound-guided sclerotherapy to treat spider veins begin with a traditional ultrasound procedure over the areas of the body where spider veins are dense or the physician believes there might be underlying problematic veins.
 The ultrasound allows the physician to both locate deeper-lying veins that need attention as well as guide the injection of either liquid or foam sclerosant directly into the veins in question.
 In reaction to the sclerosant, the vein spasms to the point of closure and collapse.
 Eventually, the vein is reabsorbed naturally into the body without causing harm to the surrounding veins or tissues.
 Ultimately, this leads to the fading and possible elimination of spider veins.

-Ultrasound-guided sclerotherapy is popular in large part thanks to its minimally invasive nature and quick recovery time.
+Ultrasound-guided sclerotherapy is one of the best spider vein treatment options in large part thanks to its minimally invasive nature and quick recovery time.
 Results are proven to be highly effective and the procedure overall is considered extremely safe.
 Patients are not required to undergo general anesthesia when electing ultrasound-guided sclerotherapy, eliminating any of the risks also linked to a large surgery, long hospital stay or lengthy recovery period with significant wounds, stitches, and eventually scars to care for.
 Instead, this technique uses nothing more than a local anesthetic to keep a patient comfortable and the incision point is so minimal that stitches aren’t necessary and it’s unlikely that a scar will be visible.

 Contact the St. Louis Laser Vein Center Today